March 2026 Board Highlights

 We hope that you will take advantage of these resources and help us in our journey to improve the health of those across the nation!

-NOBC recognizes and is committed to advancing diversity, equity, and inclusion (DEI), belonging, and justice.
 Our culture integrates its Guiding Principles throughout organizational operations to cultivate inclusive collaboration in leadership to advance our mission.
-NOBC champions and advocates for meaningful actions to ensure representation of all nurses in roles that improve the health of our communities.
+NOBC champions and advocates for meaningful actions to ensure representation of all nurses in roles that improve the health of our communities while valuing equity, belonging, inclusion, diversity, and justice.

 Thank you!

-As we celebrate our 10 year anniversary, Nurses on Boards Coalition (NOBC) is launching our inaugural Honor Roll.
-This is a dedicated space on our website where through your DONATION you have the opportunity to honor a nurse who serves on a board or recognize your own board service.
+Nurses on Boards Coalition (NOBC) Honor Roll is a dedicated space on our website where through your DONATION you have the opportunity to honor a nurse who serves on a board or recognize your own board service.

 For purposes of measuring our progress in order to have an even greater and far reaching impact, board and governance roles where nurses already have a significant presence within the nursing profession are not counted toward the goal.
 NOBC is measuring progress and impact beyond our profession and extending into communities across our nation to improve health.